-More questions… Do you want to include, or exclude?
-To recognise, or demonise?
-To listen to, or tell?
-Well?… Well, I invite you to Subscribe to my Daily Delight newsletter, to be guided and inspired by the carefully curated wisdom of others, as a start!
+To be the change that includes others, or excludes them?
+That recognises, or demonises?
+That listens to, or tells?
+Well?… Well, I invite you to Subscribe to the Daily Delight, to be guided and inspired by the carefully curated wisdom of others, as a start!
+(Or join Sonder Lust mailing list.)

 As for “being the change”, it was Mohandas K. Gandhi that apparently said: “You must be the change you want to see in the world.”